Sue Grafton: Alphabet series

-The series begins with "A" Is for Alibi, published and set in 1982.
-"B" Is for Burglar, followed, then "C" Is for Corpse, each novel's title combining a letter with a word, except X. After the publication of "G" Is for Gumshoe, Grafton was able to quit her screenwriting job and focus on her writing.
-Since the publication of "A" is for Alibi, a new episode was released each year or so.
+Though written between 1982 and 2017, the Kinsey Millhone novels are all set in the 1980s, with each novel chronologically taking place only a few weeks (or at most a few months) after the previous one.
+The final novel ("Y" Is for Yesterday) is set in 1989.

 The name of each book was a source of speculation.
 In May 2009, Grafton told Media Bistro that she was "just trying to figure out how to get from "U" is for Undertow to "Z" Is for Zero" and that "just because she knows the endgame title for Z [...] doesn't mean she knows what V, W, X, and Y will be".
 Grafton said that the series would end with "Z" Is for Zero, but she died before she could begin writing it.
 Her daughter said Grafton would never allow a ghostwriter to write in her name and "as far as we in the family are concerned, the alphabet now ends at Y."

 Grafton's novels have been published in 28 countries and in 26 languages.
 She refused to sell the film and television rights, because writing screenplays "cured" her of the desire to work with Hollywood.
 (TV movies in Japan, however, were adapted from "B" is for Burglar and "D" is for Deadbeat.)
 Grafton told her children her ghost would haunt them if they sold the film rights after her death.
 The books in the series were on The New York Times Best Seller list for an aggregate of about 400 weeks.
 F is for Fugitive was the first, entering at number 10 on the paperback list; by 1995 "L" is for Lawless entered the best seller list at number one followed by ten more in the series.

 Writing style

 Grafton's style is characteristic of hardboiled detective fiction, according to the authors of 'G' is for Grafton, who describe it as "laconic, breezy, wise-cracking".
 The novels are framed as reports Kinsey writes in the course of her investigations, which are signed off in the epilogue of each novel.
 The first-person narrative allows the reader to see through the eyes of Kinsey, who chronicles various descriptions of "eccentric buildings and places", giving depth to the narrative.
-The repeated descriptions of the Santa Barbara shoreline (chronicled as Kinsey's early morning runs), are "skillful, evocative writing of a caliber that takes Grafton well beyond being categorized as 'merely' a writer of detective fiction and into the so-called mainstream of 'serious' American fiction."